 Summary and Conclusions

 The DOP was the beginning of a process that sought an end to conflict via interim agreements between political elites based on liberal paradigms and material incentives that would lead to future popular reconciliation.
 Despite religion playing a significant role in identity conflicts in general, religious leaders were not at the negotiating table, and those that were, did not consider the religious barriers to peace, despite or perhaps because of their intensity and prevalence.
 One of the recurring conclusions in many studies on the Oslo Process is that this mismatch between the nature of the conflict and the attempted path to resolving it was a key factor in its failure.
 Although religious leaders did not participate in the process, they did express their opinions on its outcome.
-This study surveyed the religious and value-based opinions of six religious leaders: Rabbi Amital, Sheikh Darwish, and Sheikh Falouji – an Israeli Jew, an Israeli Arab, and a Palestinian respectively — who supported the DOP – and Rabbi Goren, Sheikh Salah, and Sheikh Yassin — an Israeli Jew, an Israeli Arab, and a Palestinian, respectively — who opposed it.
+This study surveyed the religious law and value-based opinions of six religious leaders: Rabbi Amital, Shaykh Darwish, and Shaykh al-Falouji – an Israeli Jew, an Israeli Arab, and a Palestinian respectively — who supported the DOP – and Rabbi Goren, Shaykh Salah, and Shaykh Yassin — an Israeli Jew, an Israeli Arab, and a Palestinian, respectively — who opposed it.
 The research shows that, on both sides of the divide, religious leaders took realities into account.
 However, those opposed to the DOP unsurprisingly clung to their uncompromisingly dichotomous ideologies of communal superiority, those who expressed support for it interpreted the same realities more pragmatically and were open to compromise and complexity.
 Those opposed inevitably emphasized those accepted religious principles that hinder peace and utilized religion’s social influence to further sanctify land and nation over human life, to emphasize the alienation between societies, to delegitimize those engaged in the peace process, to encourage active efforts to hinder or end it, and, in general, to inflame conflict and undermine peace.
 Those expressing support for the DOP used religious ambiguities to justify their reinterpretations to prioritize alternative values and conflict resolution, however temporary.
 This study has shown how important these religious ambiguities are in this regard, especially in squaring theology with reality, allowing moderate religious leaders to justify their views to the masses.

 Nevertheless, this study has saliently shown that even those religious leaders who supported the DOP used religious methods to preserve and even inflame conflict rather than create religious reconciliation, hindering the reconciliation process on their side.
 The atmosphere of suspicion and distrust, alongside the implicit or explicit aspirations for long-term, zero-sum victories despite temporary compromises, are substantial weaknesses here, especially in Darwish and al-Falouji.
-The discourse of these three religious leaders is fundamentally identical and based primarily on realism.
+The discourse of these three religious leaders have a lot in common, and based primarily on realism.
 It seems they internally accepted the secular and pragmatic nature of the DOP and, despite their religiosity that could have been harnessed for peace, as Darwish partially expressed it, they judged the agreement on its own terms concerning community interests, achievements, control, borders, security, sovereignty, resources, and so on.
 This produced a flawed and insufficiently spiritual discourse to further the peace and reconciliation process, including interfaith harmony.